Sairyss/domain-driven-hexagon/README.md

 Now the only way to make an `email` is to create a new instance of `Email` class first, this ensures it will be validated on creation and a wrong value won't get into `Entities`.

+Also an important behavior of the domain primitive is encapsulated in one place.
+By having the domain primitive own and control domain operations, you reduce the risk of bugs caused by lack of detailed domain knowledge of the concepts involved in the operation.

-Creating an object for every primitive value may be cumbersome, but it somewhat forces a developer to study domain more in details instead of just throwing a primitive type without even thinking what that value represents in domain.
+Creating an object for primitive values may be cumbersome, but it somewhat forces a developer to study domain more in details instead of just throwing a primitive type without even thinking what that value represents in domain.

 Using `Value Objects` for primitive types is also called a `domain primitive`.
 The concept and naming are proposed in the book ["Secure by Design"](https://www.manning.com/books/secure-by-design).